Freemandaily/G8keepTradingBot/README.md

 ## Starting
 - Enter >> python3 main.py
 - Enter amount Of Eth to be used for Every Purchase
-- Enter amount of minutes to stay before selling
+- Enter minutes to stay before selling ,Enter 0 (zero) to not sell

+N/B: Choosing the amount and time is a one time action,You can  alter the file by editing the config.json file in the directory